truher/all25/lib/src/main/java/org/team100/lib/timing/README.md

 # timing

-The timing package helps to create trajectory schedules.
+The `lib.timing` package helps to create trajectory schedules.

 It is similar to the WPI package math.trajectory.constraint.